hobbymachinist/els/docs/els.md

 1. Move tool to Z/X origin as required
 2. Zero out Z and X axis
 3. Set feed and depth of cut
-4. Set length and depth of taper.
-Press F2 - The angle should be displayed in addition to DRO values.
+4. Set radius and depth of arc.
 5. Turn on spindle
 6. Press Ready to start